KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. found 'Magic Mirror' in file `MMM-CanadianPublicWeatherAlerts.js`: Replace it with `MagicMirror²`
 2. found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`
 3. found 'require('https')' in file `node_helper.js`: Replace it with built-in fetch.

-## MMM-Canteen by KristjanESPERANTO

-1. found 'node-fetch' in file `CHANGELOG.md`: Replace it with built-in fetch.

 ## MMM-Canvas by chase-cromwell